-- ½ teaspoon Italian seasoning
+- ½ teaspoon Italian seasonings

 - ½ teaspoon chili powder

-- Salt and black pepper
+- Salt and black pepper to taste

-- 3 tablespoons olive oil
+- 3 tablespoons extra virgin olive oil

-- to serve: mashed cauliflower — optional
+- to serve: mashed cauliflower optional

-- Preheat oven to 400F degrees.
+- Preheat oven to 400°F (204°C).

-- all the veggies, the spices, olive oil and sausage links.
-Mix everything together until all is combined.
+- In a large bowl, add all the veggies, spices, olive oil and sausage links.
+Mix everything together until combined.

 - Place the veggies on a large baking sheet and lay sausages on top of the veggies.